You’re never gonna find me in a gym!

 No matter how small the room I’m in is, wherever I am, I can train.

 I know when you’re traveling you eat different things, local food and sometime whatever you can get your hands on.

-But by avoiding sugar and carbs as much as you can, focus on proteins and drink a ton of water, you stay away from doing a lot of damages to your body and you can still control your weight.
+But when you avoid sugar and carbs as much as you can, focus on getting enough proteins and drink a ton of water, you stay away from doing a lot of damages to your body and you can still control your weight.

-It doesn't matter if you're backpacking or travelling for business, with a bit of discipline and this few rules, you can stay fit. (and you should)
+It doesn’t matter if you’re backpacking or traveling for business, with a bit of discipline and these rules, if I can stay fit, so can you.

 That’s the key to stick to a routine and stay disciplined.

-You have to love the process, focus on the result and do it for you.
+You have to love the process, stay focused on the goals and do it for you.